SLED Market Entry Guide

 OPEX Recurring: subscriptions, salaries, cloud, tools

-One skilled resource is enough to start pre-bid work, especially with Collabp.com and Manus.ai handling the heavy lifting on research and opportunity discovery.
-That one person would cover opportunity tracking on Collabp.com and SAM.gov, CRM data entry, prime contractor outreach, and initial proposal drafting.
+One skilled resource is enough to start pre-bid work, with CollabP and Manus.ai handling research and opportunity discovery.
+That one person covers opportunity tracking, CRM updates, prime contractor outreach, and initial proposal drafts.

-The ideal profile is someone with good English, solid research skills, and a basic understanding of IT services procurement.
-Once you are managing more than 10 active leads at once, it makes sense to split into two roles: one for business development and research, one for proposals and writing.
+Once you are managing more than 10 active leads at once, split into two roles: one for business development and research, one for proposals and writing.

-- Step 2: Register on SAM.gov as a vendor (free and required before you can bid on US government contracts)
+- Step 2: Register on SAM.gov as a vendor (free and required before you can bid)

-- Step 3: Set up a CRM (HubSpot free tier or $50/mo paid) and start loading Collabp.com leads into it
+- Step 3: Set up a CRM (HubSpot free tier or $50/mo paid) and load CollabP leads into it

 - Step 4: Assign or hire one pre-bid business development resource

-- Step 5: Activate Manus.ai for AI-powered research and opportunity automation ($300/mo, start in month three)
+- Step 5: Activate Manus.ai for AI-powered research and opportunity automation ($300/mo, start month three)

 - Step 6: Begin digital outreach to US prime contractors through LinkedIn and an AI calling tool once you have warm leads